djeanner/Anatole/Readme.md

 ./demo.zsh
 cd ..
 ```

-The results are in the `demo` folder but files were changed in the data folder.
+The results are in the `demo` folder but files are also changed in the data folder.

 Note: We are missing the Input_Data.txt and parameter.txt for Naphtalene and Azobenzene.

-# Acknowledgements

-Many thanks to the authors for this great package!

 # The Input_Data.txt file